Juppé's star rises amid French leadership void

 Juppé retreated to Bordeaux as mayor but in 2004 was handed a suspended jail sentence for abuse of public funds after the conservative RPR party was found to be illegally using Paris city hall staff for operations while he was party leader.
 Supporters say he was a fall guy for practices that were widespread at the time.

-“In politics, you’re never finished for good - just look at me,” he noted earlier this year in a quip that won him the French Press Club’s first prize for political humour.
+“In politics, you’re never finished for good - just look at me,” he noted earlier this year in a quip that won him the French Press Club’s first prize for political humor.

 “TOO COLD”?